 Which underlay is best to cover a ceramic tile floor?

 Properly covering over ceramic tile floors with new carpets or other kinds of flooring can be tricky.
 Tiles may not have been originally fixed all at exactly the same height and sometimes the grout lines can show through a newly laid carpet that is supposed to cover them, making the floor uneven or lumpy.
-In order to give your floor a comfortable and even finish over ceramic tiles we recommend our Tredaire Dreamwalk 11mm.
+In order to give your floor a comfortable and even finish over ceramic tiles we recommend our Deepstep 11mm.
 The thickness and high quality material will help ensure the ceramic tiles are covered consistently across the room.
+Lion 50 which is a natural fibre underlay is also helpful in evening up a floor level.

 How much underlay do I need?

 Make sure you order just the right amount by calculating the area of your floors.
 We offer a simple calculator on our home page that will show you how to do just that.
-The calculator can be used in metres, centimetres or feet.
-Calculating how much you need for stairs is a bit trickier.
-On this blog post we walk you through exactly how to work out the amount you need so you can save time and money.
+The calculator can be used in metres or feet.
+Calculating how much you need for stairs is a bit trickier, but you can work it out by simply multiplying the amount of stairs you have by 0.9.
+Alternatively, this blog post will walk you through exactly how to work out the amount you need so you can save time and money.

 What’s the easiest way to fit my underlay?